-The photographs atop this entry feature a Superb Starling (Spreo Superbus) spending time in his home which is within the zoo in Central Park.
+The photograph atop this entry feature a Superb Starling (Spreo Superbus) spending time in his home which is within the zoo in Central Park.

 The zoo's web-page describes this avian variety as being "small, stocky birds with rounded wings and a strong, straight beak.
 Their upperparts and large bib are dark metallic blue-green.
 They have a white band along the bottom of the bib, and the rest of the chest is bright chestnut.
 The underparts are white.
 Adults have pale yellow eyes.
 Juveniles have darker eyes, and are duller in overall coloring than adults.
 Males and females look alike.
 They reach 7-8 inches in length.

 Here are some more of my images of this striking creature:

 The webpage goes on to say "In the wild, they eat a variety of insects and other arthropods, worms, fruits, and grains.
 They eat some agricultural pests, but also help themselves to the crops.
 At the Central Park Zoo, they eat soft-billed bird diet, chopped fruits and vegetables, and mealworms."

 My next picture shows a Superb Starling about to indulge in his food of choice from a bowl that has been placed in his "home."